DHaacke/Mambo-Tango/README.md

 ## Author
 Doug Haacke lives in Billings, Montana and is a lifelong aviation enthusiast and RC pilot, ardent fly fisherman, and senior software developer by trade.

-Special credit to `Andrzej Roszkowski` for the EdgeTx support!!
+Special credit to `Andrzej Roszkowski` for the EdgeTx support, and to `Peter Feerick` for fixing my numerous typos!!

 ## Installation